danielgreenberger/RaceCar/RosIntegration/Cartographer/README.md

 The [second section](#Getting-started) is a practical guide for running the Cartographer under RaceCar.
 If you are new to ROS, it is also recommended to read the [RosIntegration documentation](https://github.com/danielgreenberger/RaceCar/tree/master/RosIntegration/) to get up-to-speed with ROS basic functionality and RaceCar wrapper APIs.

-The [third and last](#Algorithm-running-and-input-tune-in) section describes the iterative process of tuning the input from RaceCar sensing devices in order to construct a coherent map using Cartographer.
-It is somewhat verbose, but you can skip to the last running attempt to see the best result.
+The [third](#Algorithm-running-and-input-tune-in) section describes the iterative process of tuning the input from RaceCar sensing devices in order to construct a coherent map using Cartographer.
+It is somewhat verbose, but you can skip to the [last running attempts](#running-attempt-4-9-laser-data-no-external-odometer-offline) to see the best results.

+The [last section](#tips-for-running-the-cartographer) contains some tips for running the Cartographer on the robot.